Considering a career with Deloitte? Today, we’ve got 10 reasons to work for Deloitte… and 6 reasons not to.

 What we’re calling “Big Daddy Deloitte” refers to the parent company that encompasses the firm’s entire global operation – all 150+ offices.
 Big Daddy Deloitte is one of the Big Four professional services firms that own the market on tax, audit, and advisory services.

 Within Big Daddy Deloitte, there are 4 business units – Tax, Audit, Financial Advisory, and Consulting.
 Each of these is a separate legal entity owned and managed by a partner group.
-Deloitte Consulting is further broken down into 3 sectors – Human Capital, Technology, and Strategy & Operations.
-This last one, Deloitte S&O, is where the rubber meets the road for management consultants.
+Deloitte Consulting is further broken down into 3 sectors – Human Capital, Technology, and Strategy & Analytics.
+This last one, Deloitte SSA, is where the rubber meets the road for management consultants.

 Hint for your job search – if you’re looking for management consulting job postings on Deloitte’s U.S. Careers site, use the system’s filter to select “Management Consulting” under “Choose a job type or service.”

-Okay, now that we’ve cracked the code yet again for Deloitte, let’s launch into Maria’s findings.
+Okay, now that we’ve cracked the code for Deloitte, let’s launch into Maria’s findings.
 Enjoy!

 Earlier this year, I spoke with a manager at Deloitte’s London office and got some really juicy detail on what it’s like to work for the second largest professional services firm in the world (by revenue).
 Here’s what I gathered during a conversation with a London-based manager in Deloitte’s Consulting practice.